-Diploma Program Contact Hours: 1,722 Semester Credits: 66.5 Instructional Weeks - Full Time: 50 Average Time to Complete - Full Time: 12 Months
+Diploma Program Contact Hours: 1,722 Semester Credits: 66.5

 The purpose of this program is to help the student to develop the nursing skills and human understanding needed to secure entry-level employment to care for both chronically and acutely ill patients in a variety of settings.
 The program combines classroom study with clinical experience in a variety of settings.
 Upon completion of this program, the graduate will be able to sit for the National Council Licensure Examination-Practical Nurse (NCLEX-PN).